 Like mentioned above, you will have to pay attention to tracking, leading, font sizes and weight.
 Go here to see the technical details for iOS typography — https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/typography/

 Typography theming allows you to create styles that work well with your brand’s overall personality.
 Start by defining a set of type scales which can be used across your app.
 Material components can use these type scales to style their individual text appearance.

 Type Scale — This comprises a range of contrasting styles which support the needs of your product and its corresponding content.
 It includes a combination of thirteen styles that are supported by the type system.
-Type Scale has reusable categories of text, each with an intended application and meaning.
+Type Scale design system has reusable categories of text, each with an intended application and meaning.

 Use the Type Scale Generator by Google Fonts — You can create type scales and the corresponding code with it.
 Pick up any font and it will be automatically resized & optimized based on Material typography guidance for readability.